arjunaoverdrive/student-management/Readme.md

 It is possible to import student entries from a file.
 For this, prepare a file (text or csv) with students' data.
 Each student entry should start from a new line; fields should be comma-separated; the order of fields: firstname,lastname,age.

 Place the file to the `/src/main/java/resources` folder and specify the file name in the `/src/main/java/resources/application.yaml` file as the value of the `source-file` setting (default is set to `./init.txt`).

 Make sure the `enabled` setting is set to `true`.

-This should be done before running the `./gradlew build` command.
+Be sure to do this before running the `./gradlew build` command.

 It's also possible to use a file from another location.
 For this, when running the Docker container specify the `SOURCE_FILE_PATH=<path_to_file>` parameter as a value of the `-e` option, e.g.,